bansal-ji/Architecture-Style-Assignment/INSTALL.md

 You should see the same schema as shown above for the ws_orderinfo/orders table and ws_orderinfo/users table.

+## Logging

+##### Webservices Logging
+Web server logs can be viewed in docker, by opening ws_server files and going to the path usr/app/logs/ws_service_logs.txt

+Web client logs can be viewed in docker, by opening ws_client files and going to the path usr/app/logs/ws_client_logs.txt

+##### Microservices Logging
+Each mircoservice's logs can be viewed in the docker files of that particular service, located at the path usr/app/logs/server_application_logs.txt

 ## Notes on making changes

 Note that when you change the source code for the web-services or microservices, you will need to rebuild the containers.
 This can be done by using the `docker-compose ... build` command as described above.